nelsonTK/ds/DataStructuresTest/README.md

 ## **Algorithms**

-I need to clean and refactor this packages classes too	.
+I need to clean and refactor this package.
 I've implemented much more algorithms than those there, many of them are embedded in problem solving, others in the implementation of data structures, I might extract them from those places or reimplement them again.

 More tests are required for the algorithms.

 ## **Performance/Benchmarking**
+The goal of this package is to provide a tool that allows me to compare the performance of too different solutions.

-Benchmarking class is not completed, it supports functions where the input is an array of integers.
-But It is supposed to support other types of signatures in order to benchmark a broader set of problems.
+Benchmarking class is not completed, in the sense it only supports functions where the input is an array of integers.
+In the future it is expected to add support for other signatures in order to be able to compare a broader range of solutions.